Saving at Tax Time

 Your hard-earned tax refund is a great opportunity to build up your savings and have the chance to win cash prizes through Save Your Refund.

 Commit to save a portion of your tax refund and share your savings goal with us and you could win one of 102 prizes up to $10,000.
 But you can't win unless you save, so make a commitment to yourself today.
 By making this commitment early, you'll be much more likely to save later.
-Commit now to save a portion of your tax refund.
+Enter Save Your Refund now.

 - Pay down your debt.
 Use your refund for some much needed debt relief.
 Pay off your credit card balance.
 If you have an outstanding balance on more than one credit card, try to pay off the smaller, high-interest rate balances first.
 That will free up more funds to put toward larger balances.
 Alternatively, you can apply your refund toward other debts, like a car loan or a home equity loan.